 Available to Study Abroad/Exchange StudentsYes

 Subject year levelYear Level 3 - UG

 Available as ElectiveNo

-Prerequisites If the student is admitted in HMDP - Master of Dietetics Practice OR HBHNHK - Bachelor of Human Nutrition (Hong Kong) no rule applies If student is admitted in HZNDP Bachelor of Applied Science/Master of Dietetic Practice then must pass DTN1FFU or DTN1CFC and must have passed 240 credit points If student is admitted in HBHN - Bachelor of Human Nutrition then must pass DTN1FFU or DTN1CFC and must have passed 240 credit points All other students require subject coordinator approval
+Prerequisites If the student is admitted in HMDP - Master of Dietetics Practice no rule applies If student is admitted in HZNDP Bachelor of Applied Science/Master of Dietetic Practice then must pass DTN1FFU or DTN1CFC and must have passed 240 credit points If student is admitted in HBHN or HBNTS - Bachelor of Human Nutrition or Bachelor of Nutrition Science, then must pass DTN1FFU or DTN1CFC and must have passed 240 credit points.
+All other students require subject coordinator approval.

 Incompatible subjectsDTN4FSF OR DTN305

 Quota Management StrategyMerit based quota management

 Quota-conditions or rulesPriority is given to students enrolled in HMDP, HZHSDP, HZNDP, HBHN or HBNTS for whom DTN3FSF is core, then to other students until the quota is reached.

 Special conditionsSpecial priority is given to students admitted in HMDP, HZHSDP, HZNDP, or HBNTS for whom DTN3FSF is core.